Music Director – Tracy Stuchbery

 The Choir

 The purpose of the choir is to equip the congregation to participate fully in the musical expression of the liturgy.
 Rehearsing weekly and directed by Tracy Stuchbery, the choir provides leadership for the hymn singing, and enhances the worship with special music for Advent, Christmas, Holy Week, Easter and our Parish Anniversary Sunday in June.
-Rehearsals are Thursday evenings from 7:00 – 9:00 pm in the church hall from October to June.
+Spring rehearsals start Saturday, April 27, 3:00 – 5:00pm in the church.
+For information, contact Tracy.

 Instruments